Esiver/EmilSlider/README.md

 # EmilSlider
-a simple slider by me
+a simple slider by me, for use in personal projects.

 ## to use, do something like this in your js: